Ultra-high quality two-dimensional electron systems

-The outstanding quality of our samples in this density range is also noticeable at higher Landau level fillings.
+The quality of our samples in this density range also stand out at higher Landau level fillings.
 Figures 4(a) and (b) show expanded $R_{xx}$ traces of Fig. 3 sample near $\nu=3/2$ and $\nu=5/2$, respectively.
 Remarkably, even at this relatively low density, FQH states up to $\nu=20/13$ are observable in the vicinity of $\nu=3/2$.
-Furthermore, the $\nu=5/2$ and other FQH states in the second orbital Landau level ($N=1$) are extraordinarily strong, considering that they occur at $B<1.9$ T. In fact, the activation gap we measure for the $\nu=5/2$ FQH state is $^{5/2}\Delta\simeq820$ mK (see Supplementary Information Fig. S2), surpassing the previous record of $^{5/2}\Delta\simeq625$ mK by a significant margin \cite{Manfrafivehalf}.
-This is especially impressive considering the fact that the density in our sample is only $\sim1/3$ of the sample with the previous record value.
-Given the potentially non-Abelian nature of the $\nu=5/2$ FQH state \cite{Nayak,WillettPNAS}, the data presented here have exciting implications for the realization of fault-tolerant, topological quantum computing devices; using our samples, significantly more robust qubit operations could in principle be performed at much lower magnetic fields.
+Furthermore, the $\nu=5/2$ and other FQH states in the second orbital Landau level ($N=1$) are extraordinarily strong, considering that they occur at $B<1.9$ T. In fact, the activation gap we measure for the $\nu=5/2$ FQH state is $^{5/2}\Delta\simeq820$ mK (see Supplementary Information Fig. S4), surpassing the value of $^{5/2}\Delta\simeq625$ mK measured in previous ultra-high-quality samples by a significant margin \cite{Manfrafivehalf}.
+This observation is particularly noteworthy considering the fact that the density of this sample is only $\sim1/3$ of the 2DESs used in previous evaluations.

+Given the potentially non-Abelian nature of the $\nu=5/2$ FQH state \cite{Nayak,WillettPNAS}, the data presented here have exciting implications for the realization of fault-tolerant, topological quantum computing devices.
+Using optimistic estimates for qubit error rate \cite{Nayak}, our larger $^{5/2}\Delta$ value implies a factor of $\sim10^6$ improvement compared to previous ultra-high-quality samples when operations are performed at $T=5$ mK.
+In principle, if the samples presented here do not suffer from severe detrimental effects caused by lithographic procedures and are amenable to gating, one should be able to perform significantly more robust qubit operations at much lower magnetic fields.
+Previously, samples with similar structure have been used for interferometry experiments that can be considered a basis for qubit operation in GaAs 2DESs \cite{WillettPNAS}, so we are optimistic that the technical details can be worked out.

 Figure 4(c) shows magnetotransport data of a different sample with a similar density of $n\simeq1.1\times10^{11}$/cm$^2$ in magnetic field ranges that correspond to higher ($N=2$ and 3) orbital Landau levels.
-Again, the exceptional sample quality is corroborated by the fact that well-quantized, reentrant integer quantum Hall states, as well as signatures of stripe/nematic phases, are observable at magnetic fields $B\lesssim1.0$ T. These correlated states are extremely fragile, and are typically only observed in much higher density samples at larger magnetic fields and lower temperatures \cite{stripe1,stripe2,Friess.Nat.Phys.2017,RoBubble}.
+Well-quantized, reentrant integer quantum Hall states, as well as signatures of stripe/nematic phases, are observable at magnetic fields $B\lesssim1.0$ T. These correlated states are known to be fragile, and are typically only observed in much higher density samples at larger magnetic fields and lower temperatures \cite{stripe1,stripe2,Friess.Nat.Phys.2017,RoBubble}.